addiscent/vagrant-ruby-rails/README.md

 _Git_ can be used for committing _Ruby/Rails_ project files or other sources into repositories.
 If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, saving them in a _Git_ repository will allow you to recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
 Or, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

-Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.
-The _vagrant-ruby-rails_ _Vagrant Box_ is a "guest" installed on your "_host_" computer.
+Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "guest" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ guest is a _Vagrant Box_, it is referred to in this document as a "_guest-vbox_".

-If you are very unfamiliar with the products in this document, you may wish to visit online references before proceeding.
+If you are very unfamiliar with the software products listed at the top of this document, you may wish to visit online references before proceeding.
 Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".

 ## Overview Of Installation And Use